jeffersonvivanco/Java_Notes/README.md

 the first parameter at the invocation time.
 And I give it `this`.
 This way I can effectively reference methods from any (Spring) bean from the static context of the definition of an enum value.
 Look at programming/MyEnumerations.java for an example.

+## Checked and Unchecked exceptions in java

+### Checked Exceptions
+In general, checked exceptions represent errors outside the control of the program.
+For example, the constructor of `FileInputStream` throws *FileNotFoundException* if the input file does not exist.

+**Java verifies checked exceptions are compile-time.** Some common checked exceptions in Java are `IOException`, `SQLException`, and `ParseException`.
+The `Exception` class is the superclass of checked exceptions.
+Therefore, we can create a custom checked exception by extending *Exception*.

+### Unchecked Exceptions
+If a program throws an unchecked exception, it reflects some error inside the program logic.
+For example, if we divide a number by 0, Java will throw an *Arithmetic Exception*.

+**Java does not verify unchecked exceptions at compile-time**.
+Furthermore, we don't have to declare unchecked exceptions in a method with the *throws* keyword.
+And although dividing by zero does not throw any errors during compile-time, it will throw an *Arithmetic Exception* at runtime.
+Some common unchecked exceptions in Java are *NullPointerException*, *ArrayIndexOutOfBoundsException*, and *IllegalArgumentException*.
+The `RuntimeException` class is the superclass of all unchecked exceptions.
+Therefore, we can create a custom unchecked exception by extending *RuntimeException*.

+### When to use checked exceptions and unchecked exceptions
+It's a good practice to use exceptions in Java so that we can separate error-handling code from regular code.
+However, we can decide which type of exception to throw.
+The Oracle Java Documentation provides guidance on when to use checked exceptions and unchecked exceptions:

+> If a client can reasonably be expected to recover from an exception, make it a checked exception.
+If a client cannot do anything to recover from the exception, make it an unchecked exception.

+For example, before we open a file, we can first validate the input file name.
+If the user input file name is invalid, we can throw a custom checked exception.
+In this way, we can recover the system by accepting another user input file name.
+However, if the input file name is a null pointer or it is an empty string, it means that we have some errors in the code.
+In this case, we should throw an unchecked exception.